djosephsen/slacker/docs/configs.md

 Only two are required:

 * SLACKER_NAME:  The name of your bot. (this should match whatever you set your bot's name to on the SlackHQ integrations page.
-* SLACKER_TOWN: Your bot's SlackHQ API Token.
+* SLACKER_TOKEN: Your bot's SlackHQ API Token.

 A couple others are optional: